Team207-S2024/team207-s2024/assignments/report.md

 <b> 3.
 Overall Flow of Main Loop </b>

 The main loop of the original software proposal was done at a time where it was a bit vague on how the actual setup would work.
 It was very clunky originally, and really didn't make a lot of sense.
-The final software implementation correctly follows what was actually written code-wise, instead of blindly writing pseudocode and then trying to make it flow in a "professional" way.
+The final  correctly follows what was actually written code-wise, instead of blindly writing pseudocode and then trying to make it flow in a "professional" way.

 <b> 4.
 Misunderstandings of Checks </b>

 It wasn't actually necessary to make variables for high humidity or temperature, it's more accurate to make a basic check function and work off of that instead of making additional variables to keep track of.
 There might be a good reason one might want to do that, but for this circumstance it didn't seem necessary.

 <b> 5.
-Misunderstandings of Checks </b>
+Misunderstandings of Motor </b>
-The bigger changes are from how the motor change was considered- it wasn't actually necessary to check if there was a motor signal, as all that is necessary to know is that it does one or the other thing.
+The motor really didn't need to check if there was a signal or not, this was done because there was a misunderstanding of whether technical lingo was necessary for this assignement rather than something actually readable.

 Refer to [Appendix J: Software Implementation](softwareproposal) for further information, including a full breakdown of what the UML chart demonstrates as well as how each part aids in the user needs stated previously within the report.